patrickstowell/PHY303-Lectures-2024/unit4/phy303-unit4-parity-moments.md

 When considering parity alongside the Nuclear Spin, the nomenclature is to write it as: $I^{\pi}$.
 For example, the state $0^{+}$ has zero nuclear spin and even parity.

 When trying to estimate parity, we can simplify things in the same way as we did for nuclear spin.
 If the nucleons all pair up, then we end up with even parity.
 If we are left with an unpaired nucleon, then the parity comes from the $l$ value appropriate to the level in which that nucleon sits.

-So, for instance, returning to our example of O-15 above, the unpaired nucleon sits in the p-level, $l=1$, so the parity of the nucleus is $(-1)^{l}=-1$.
+As an example, if we return to our example of O-15 above, the unpaired nucleon sits in the p-level, $l=1$, so the parity of the nucleus is $(-1)^{l}=-1$.
 This means it has odd parity, and we would write both its spin and parity state as: $I^{\pi}=\frac{1}{2}^{-}$.

 ###  Shell Challenges